Bob-A-Dook/CiemnaStrona/_posts/2021-07-16-powrot-usecrypta.markdown

 Według artykułu był zamieszany w&nbsp;konflikty rodzinne, rozwód, długi.
 Często dołączał do firm głównie jako twarz, syn byłego premiera:

+{:.bigspace}
 > “People ask him to help them start a&nbsp;business, then don’t remember that Yuval helped them.
 He always lends a&nbsp;hand to anybody seeking it, but sometimes people take advantage of that.”
+(...)

-> Again his role seems to have been largely symbolic, while the living spirit behind the project was Huberman.
+Again his role seems to have been largely symbolic, while the living spirit behind the project was Huberman.
+(...)

-> According to Eddy Shalev, manager of the Genesis venture capital fund, “He doesn’t really engage in high-tech.
+According to Eddy Shalev, manager of the Genesis venture capital fund, “He doesn’t really engage in high-tech.
 He’s brought in as a&nbsp;figure, a&nbsp;name.”
+(...)

-> “He knows about computers and technology but apparently they wanted him for his name, to open doors.”
+“He knows about computers and technology but apparently they wanted him for his name, to open doors.”

 Mimo że kształcił się jako programista, wciąż jest głównie twarzą cudzych, niekoniecznie udanych interesów.